Blogs about design

 Or, I could do a better job of separating reality from my digital universe.

 But, wait, maybe it could work.
 The screen could be much larger than an iPad.
-Instead of windows cut into the fuselage exterior, there would just be a row of camera lens along each side of the plane.
+Instead of windows cut into the fuselage exterior, there would just be a row of digital screens along each side of the plane.
 The safety video could be shown on the pads before takeoff.
 In case of an accident, evacuation instructions could be displayed.
-Here's an example applied to a truck on the highway.
-There is a camera on the front of the truck and the rear door panels are large screens, projecting the image the truck sees in front:

 I was at the gym, Gold's on the north side.
 I was a new member and was doing some chest presses when I looked across the bicycles and rowers and saw the sign over a set of double doors: Cardio Enema.
 Huh?
 Did I read that right?
 It was a serious sign - individual thick letters mounted on the wall above the door.
 Was it a cruel joke or a mistake by the sign company that no one had yet noticed?
 I couldn't tell, but I figured that there may have been some exercises in that room I didn't want to do.

-Carl's Jr. and Hardee's were serving up a delicious symbol of freedom with the arrival of the Most American Thickburger.
-The Most American Thickburger unites three popular American picnic foods together on one bun: a split hot dog, potato chips, and a hamburger patty, along with a slice of American cheese, lettuce, tomato, pickles, ketchup and mustard, served on a bun.
+Carl's Jr. and Hardee's were serving up a delicious symbol of freedom with the arrival of the Most American Thickburger - it unites three popular American picnic foods together on one bun: a split hot dog, potato chips, and a hamburger patty, along with a slice of American cheese, lettuce, tomato, pickles, ketchup and mustard, served on a bun.
 “A hot dog, potato chips, and a beef patty is, unquestionably, our most American creation yet."

 "A burger this epic required an equally epic ad campaign that salutes all things American."
 American as the military, sex, red white blue, blond, liberty, boobs, cleavage.
 Statue of Liberty, aircraft carrier, skimpy bikini on a blog.